 Try to eat cheese, goat milk, eggs, probiotic-rich kefir or yogurt.
 They provide a good source of protein and healthy fats.

-Accentuate the taste, smell and look of your meals with oregano, parsley, pepper, rosemary, mint, sage, garlic, basil and nutmeg.
+Accentuate your meals by improving their taste, smell, and look with oregano, parsley, pepper, rosemary, mint, sage, garlic, basil and nutmeg.

-Plenty of fresh water, a moderate amount of tea and coffee and often times a daily glass of red wine should be consumed.
+Drink plenty of fresh, filtered water, a moderate amount of tea and coffee, and often have a daily glass of red wine.

 Foods to Avoid?

-The main foods to avoid when on the Mediterranean diets are heavily processed foods and foods containing added sugar and refined carbohydrates.
+When on the Mediterranean diet, the main foods to avoid are heavily processed foods and foods containing added sugar and refined carbohydrates.
 Here is a more specific list: